You Gotta Quintet

 You Gotta Quintet (クインテット) is a Japanese musical children's television program which aired on NHK Educational.
 It is the 2nd NHK puppet variety show overall, the first one being Hotch Potch Station.

 About the show

 The program offers witty interpretations of classical music for children featuring puppets and a variety of music and cultural entertainment.
 This program introduces music into daily life for the pleasure of children, and features a musical group called The Evening Quintet.
-They play folk songs and classical music, with a variety of instruments such as piano, violin, and clarinet.
+They play folk songs (alongside a bit of J-Pop and anime songs), and classical music, with a variety of instruments such as piano, violin, and clarinet.

+In 2023, from 15 September to 6 October (and 2024, from 29 May to 19 June), NHK rebroadcast 20 selected episodes from 2003 and 2007 as part of their E-Tele Time Machine program.